 - Aldosterone antagonists

-- Angiotension-converting enzyme inhibitors (ACD) or angiotension II receptor blockers are also used to treat HF.
+- Angiotensin-converting enzyme inhibitors (ACI) or angiotensin II receptor blockers are also used to treat HF.

 - ARNI - Entresto